 whole, like its width and height, is never computed.
 That makes it

-pretty hard to draw a background color behind text.
-So web browsers
+pretty hard to draw a background behind an element, let alone more

 In a browser, layout is about producing a layout tree, whose